A Black Man’s Love for Chadwick Boseman

 It was Chadwick who asked if Killmonger would want to be buried at sea in a line criticized by some who neglect what the line stood to mean: that there is no culture lost to a diaspora, that we are just as good to be laid to rest among.
 Chadwick was someone who in every grain challenged the form and the narrative.
 He carried himself as one who loved what he was since the days at Howard University.
 I did not know Chadwick, but the mark of a legend is to show who they are through example and action.

 It takes strength to love a Black man.
-To love a Black man is to be a dreamer — to know full-hearted what they are capable of.
+To love a Black man is to be a dreamer — to know full-heartedly what they are capable of.
 To know that touch is sacred and scarce, but worth the limited ways you can be touched.
 If you love your brother, you hope for them.
 If you love your brother, you will dream for them.

-Chadwick was a Black Man who loved Black men, and defended Black women, and showed up every day, selflessly, to be this thing that was far from celebrity.
+Chadwick was a Black Man who loved Black men, and defended Black women, and showed up every day, selflessly, to be this figure that was far from celebrity.
 Chadwick was an artist and a legend.
 He was a hero who chose himself and in turn, we chose him.
-It’s so heavy to lose this love, but in the end I don’t think we’re losing love forever, because that’s what we witnessed and like all miracles, we will only compare it so many times before we inevitably try to recreate its light.
+It’s so heavy to lose this love, but in the end I don’t think we’re losing love forever, because that’s what we witnessed, and like all miracles, we will only compare it so many times before we inevitably try to recreate its light.
 I can only imagine who loved Chadwick in this way that he saw fit to share to so that I can thank them from the bottom of my heart.

 With Chadwick gone, we might mourn and be sorrowful at what we will never get back.
 I am personally saddened because I am concerned solely with the notion that this mighty Black man died and I do not know if he knew just how much we loved him.
-We loved Chadwick Boseman with so much, and everything he did set upon a path for other Chadwicks to blossom.
+We loved Chadwick Boseman so much, and everything he did set upon a path for other Chadwicks to blossom.

 I hope in his rest, Chadwick knows what he did was not in vain.
 We see him for who he is and what he left behind and we will celebrate it.
 From one Black man, woman, and the Blackest spectrum in between and without, we thank you.